jfmdev/PlainCAT/readme.md

 ### Spellchecker

-The integrated spellchecker currently only supports Dutch, English, French, German, Portuguese and Spanish.
+The integrated spellchecker only supports Dutch, English, French, German, Italian, Portuguese, Russian and Spanish.

+> Other languages can be added manually (you just need to download the corresponding Hunspell files, put them on the `./resources/dict` folder and you update the `./misc/languages.json` file).

 ### Supported encodings